-David Attisani is a partner in Choate Hall & Stewart’s re/insurance group and the first ever Boston attorney ranked nationally by Chambers USA in insurance/reinsurance.
-He was one of Law 360’s “10 Most Admired Insurance Attorneys in America” (2010), and is one of only 12 leading reinsurance lawyers in the Legal 500’s “Elite” category (2016–2017).
-David graduated from Williams College and Harvard Law School and studied English literature at Oxford University.
+David Attisani is a partner in Choate Hall & Stewart’s re/insurance group and the first ever Boston attorney ranked nationally by Chambers USA in insurance and reinsurance.
+He was one of Law 360’s “10 Most Admired Insurance Attorneys in America” (2010), and is one of only 12 leading reinsurance lawyers in The Legal 500’s “Elite” category (2016–2017).
+David graduated from Williams College and Harvard Law School, and studied English literature at Oxford University.
 He served as a law clerk in the SDNY and as district attorney in Boston, Massachusetts, where he tried 19 cases to verdict.

-How has the focus of your work changed over your career?
+In what ways have the needs of clients changed over your career?

 In my experience, clients are eminently rational (I’ve been fortunate in this regard), and their needs reflect their pragmatism.
 Hallmarks of my practice also reflect those cumulative imperatives: drafts of a written product that are file-ready; multiple alternative solutions that come with a firm recommendation; creative ideas; and a thorough understanding of the corporate ethos and the individual predilections of client team members.
 There is no doubt that clients face greater time pressure and deeper institutional challenges than they did when I started practising at Choate in 1992, but my approach to their fundamental needs remains very much the same.

 To what extent are personal relationships with clients an important part of your practice?